 Community Action Planning Council contracts with Watertown, Sackets Harbor and Indian River School Districts to operate Universal Pre-K. There are no income guidelines.
 Parents may contact the school district office to apply, provided they live within the district.

-The agency also operates a full-day Pre-K within the Watertown City School District.
+The agency also operates a full-day Pre-K program in collaboration with Watertown Head Start within the Watertown City School District.
 Applications are randomly selected to fill available slots.
 Families must meet all eligibility requirements to be considered for this program.

 Marie Ambrose, Head Start/UPK Director